FAQ

 - Virtual Hub name (SoftEther only)

-If you have an existing connection setting file (.vpn) from SoftEther VPN Client Manager, you can import it as a new profile by:
+If you have an existing SSTP Connect configuration file or a connection setting file from SoftEther VPN Client Manager, you can import it by either:

-- clicking + and choose Import From File, or
+- clicking + and choose Import From File, Import From URL, or

 - opening / sharing the file to the app.